 The moment you got your email marketing goals covered, you need to build a database you’re going to mail.
-Attract new subscribers the following ways:
+Follow these 4 steps to attract new subscribers easily:

 - Register in SendPulse.
 Promote your newsletter through your website.
 Use subscription forms.
 Place them on high-traffic areas of your website — in the footer, in the sidebar or at the end of your blog post.

 - Create subscription forms.
 Choose between the embedded, pop-up, floating, and fixed signup forms.
 SendPulse allows you to create all four types of subscription forms shaped to your preferences and needs.

 - Place subscription forms on high-traffic areas of your website.
 Decide whether it’s a footer, sidebar or the end of your blog post.

 - Make it really easy to subscribe.
 Make sure the user can type in the email address with no sweat and provide a good reason to subscribe — a discount on the first order or free shipping

 With SendPulse you can create a subscription form shaped to your preferences and needs with our drop-down form:

 To be a GDPR compliant marketer, send confirmation emails asking users to verify their subscription.
 Provide the users with a clear explanation of what is going to happen after they subscribe, what content they are going to get, and how often they are going to hear from you.

 - Choose your mailing list.

 - Create your email based on the available template or create a new one.

 - Check campaign settings and tracking.